-Parameter Description + Values

-O Whether to use the PM connection or open a new connection.
-Only used by value generators that require a connection to the datastore. { New ,

-ute UsePM}

-Parameter Description + Values O Select the default transaction isolation level for identity generation.
-Must have datanucleus.valuegeneration.transactionAttribute set to New Some databases do not support all isolation levels, refer to your database documentation and the transaction guide {read-uncommitted, read-committed, repeatable-read, serializable} O If using JDO3.0 still and not specifying the size of your sequence, this acts as the default allocation size. {10, (integer value)} Sets the default allocation size for any "increment" value strategy.
-You can configure each member strategy individually but they fall back to this value if not set {10, (integer value)}
+Parameter Description + Values datanucleus.valuegener ation.transactionAttrib ute Whether to use the PM connection or open a new connection.
+Only used by value generators that require a connection to the datastore. { NEW , EXISTING} datanucleus.valuegener ation.transactionIsolati on Select the default transaction isolation level for identity generation.
+Must have datanucleus.valuegeneration.transactionAttribute set to New Some databases do not support all isolation levels, refer to your database documentation and the transaction guide {none, read-uncommitted, read-committed , repeatable-read, serializable} datanucleus.valuegener ation.sequence.allocati onSize Sets the default allocation size for any "sequence" value strategy.
+You can configure each member strategy individually but they fall back to this value if not set. {10, (integer value)} datanucleus.valuegener ation.increment.allocati onSize Sets the default allocation size for any "increment" value strategy.
+You can configure each member strategy individually but they fall back to this value if not set. {10, (integer value)}